vaakinmade/product-review-rest/README.md

 # PROVIEW [WIP]

 A drf powered product review API.
-PROVIEW's purpose is to help e-commerce outfits easily have their products reviewed by customers.
-It is still being actively worked on.
+PROVIEW's aims to help e-commerce outfits easily have their products reviewed by customers.

 ### Features
 - CRUD API capabilities using class based views